chhuang-one/sqxclib/doc/SqQuery.md

 	// generate new SQL statement
 	sql = query->c();

-	// After calling Sq::Query::c(), user can use last() to reuse generated SQL statement. sql = query->last();
+	// After calling Sq::Query::c(), you can use last() to reuse generated SQL statement. sql = query->last();
 ```